justsvykas/KevinCookieCompany/README.md

 # This repo is used to practice git

-Thank you Kevin for awesome !(video)[https://www.youtube.com/watch?v=tRZGeaHPoaw] on git for beginners!
+Thank you Kevin for the awesome video on [git for beginners](https://www.youtube.com/watch?v=tRZGeaHPoaw)!